 I’ve been employed by One Story, or have volunteered for One Story as a reader.
 Can I apply for this fellowship?

-No. To keep the judgement of this fellowship fair and impartial, we are excluding anyone who has worked or volunteered for One Story in the past or present.
+No. To keep the judgment of this fellowship fair and impartial, we are excluding anyone who has worked or volunteered for One Story in the past or present.

 Please contact fellowship@one-story.com for any other questions.